Caramelized Onion Mushroom Swiss Turkey Burger

 • Combine ground turkey with Worcestershire sauce, kosher salt, black pepper, breadcrumbs, garlic salt, onion powder, and chopped parsley.

-• Divide the turkey mixture into three equal portions and form them into patties.
+• Divide the turkey mixture into four equal portions and form them into patties.
 Place patties on a small baking sheet and refrigerate for 10-15 minutes.

 • In the same cast-iron skillet used to sautee the mushrooms, cook turkey patties for approximately 3-5 minutes on each side.
 When burgers have reached an internal temperature of 165 degrees top with cheese and cover until cheese has melted.

 • Serve burgers on a toasted bun and top with sauteed mushrooms and caramelized onions.
-Add additional toppings if desired.
+Add any of your favorite burger toppings or condiments.

 Notes